AgyLuczak/SECOND-STORY-SHOP/README.md

 Poppins, on the other hand, is utilized for the main content of the website due to its clean and modern appearance.
 This sans-serif font offers excellent readability and a contemporary feel, providing a pleasant visual contrast to the more ornate Oleo Script.

+**Imagery**

+The background photo showcases a stylishly dressed woman wearing a hat, which sets the tone for the shop's collection.
+The shop's logo, presented in warm brown vintage hues, features images of vintage-style dresses that signify the shop's dedication to offering timeless and unique pieces.
+In line with the shop's aesthetic, all product images are framed with a brown border that transitions to gold when hovered over, harmonizing with the website's color scheme.
+Image modals are displayed against a brown background framed with a golden border, evoking the charm of vintage photography.

 ## **Features**